Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

-- Sample Serum, Plasma, Urine, Cell Lysates, Teas, Fruit Juices, Beer, Cider, Cosmetics, Herbal and Fruit Extracts, etc.
+- Sample Types Serum, Plasma (EDTA and Heparin), Urine, Cell Lysates, Tea, Fruit Juice, Beer, Cider, Cosmetics, Food Extracts

 - Readout Colorimetric, 560 nm

 - Standard Curve

 The FRAP™ (Ferric Reducing Antioxidant Power) Detection Kit quantitatively measures antioxidant status in serum, plasma (EDTA and Heparin), urine, cell lysates, tea, fruit juice, beer, cider, cosmetics, and food extracts.
 The FRAP™ (Ferric Reducing Antioxidant Power) Detection Kit is a Detection Kit with a run time of 30 minutes.
 Please read the complete kit insert for more information before performing this assay.

 Use our provided Ferrous Chloride Standard to generate a standard curve for the assay.
 Pipette the standards or diluted samples into a transparent microtiter plate.
 Add the FRAP Color Solution to each well, tapping the plate to ensure sufficient mixing of reagents.
 Then, incubate the mixture at room temperature for 30 minutes.
 The color-generating reaction occurs when FRAP Color Solution reacts with antioxidant species in the standard or sample to produce a blue-colored product.

 After the 30-minute incubation, use a plate reader to detect and record the generated signal at 560nm.
 Use the intensity and the standard curve to calculate the antioxidant status in the samples.